To call an ambulance for an emergency call 9-1-1.

 Ridgeview Ambulance has grown to include a staff of more than 140, including paramedics, EMTs and dispatchers.
-Ridgeview Ambulance is part of the West Metro Emergency Medical Services System and its suburban/rural area covers approximately 950 square miles across four Emergency Medical Services regions and includes all of Carver County, portions of Hennepin, Wright, McLeod, Scott and Sibley counties.
-Ridgeview’s calls are 9-1-1 responses and transfers with call volume exceeding 14,000 calls annually.
+Ridgeview Ambulance is part of the West Metro Emergency Medical Services System and its suburban/rural area covers approximately 950 square miles across four Emergency Medical Services regions and includes all of Carver County, portions of Hennepin, Le Sueur, McLeod, Scott, Sibley and Wright counties.
+Ridgeview’s calls are 9-1-1 responses and transfers with call volume exceeding 15,000 calls annually.
 Ridgeview maintains a fleet of 18 ambulances, two chase cars and two ATVs for special events.
-Ridgeview also provides management services to several neighboring ambulance services including Belle Plaine, Arlington and Gaylord.Ridgeview’s state-of-the-art dispatch center is a back-up to Carver County’s emergency call center.
+Ridgeview also provides management services to several neighboring ambulance services including Arlington and Gaylord.Ridgeview’s state-of-the-art dispatch center is a back-up to Carver County’s emergency call center.

 Interested in being part of a new team?
 Contact us at 952-777-5514.